SaraR-1/Immigration/README.md

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/region_abs_growth.png)

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/region_prev_growth.png)

+Here the three clusters situation is highlighted.
+Moreover it is possible to see that most of the flow from the Nord-ovest comes from the Lombardia region (plus Piemonte, second cluster).
+While Lazio, Emilia-Romagna, Veneto and Toscana are those that contribute the most to the second cluster (Nord-est, Centro).

 ## Zones by Origin Distribution Plots
 I want to include in the study also the different origin territories.